Arc Flash FAQ’s

 - Fines and Fees

-OSHA has fined some facilities over $400K alone for not being compliant with electrical safety regulations, but the bigger cost in this is the 3rd party lawsuits if the employer did not properly identify the hazards and warn the workers about them / provide proper PPE / train the workers.
-Recently building and business owners have personally been found as negligent in some electrical accidents.
+OSHA has fined some facilities over $400K alone for not being compliant with electrical safety regulations, but the bigger cost in this is the 3rd party lawsuit if the employer did not properly identify the hazards and warn the workers about them / provide proper PPE / train the workers.
+Recently building and business owners have personally been found negligent in some electrical accidents.

 IF I'M WEARING THE PROPER PPE, I'M PROTECTED FROM AN ARC FLASH, RIGHT?

 HOW DO YOU DETERMINE THE CORRECT PPE ?

 2) Use the Arc Flash PPE Categories Method using tables 130.7 (C)(15)(A) and (B).
 These tables offer a guide to picking the proper PPE Category of clothing based on voltage, task, and equipment being worked.
 The use of this table is predicated on first knowing the available short circuit current and fault clearing time of the equipment, AND the results of these studies must meet the parameters of the chart.
 Due to the level of engineering required to use the chart, most companies elect to perform the Incident Energy Analysis as it is only one more step and more accurate than using the Tables.

 HOW CAN I PREVENT AN ARC FLASH FROM HAPPENING IN THE FIRST PLACE?

-Unfortunately, there is no way to completely prevent an arc flash happening in electrical distribution systems.
+Unfortunately, there is no way to completely prevent an arc flash from happening in electrical distribution systems.
 The best one can do is to mitigate or reduce the risk.

 The Risk Control Hierarchy by NIOSH systematically reduces risk to its lowest practicable level by prioritizing ways to mitigate a given risk.
 Higher priority and weight are given to methods that seek to control risk by proactive means as close as possible to the root cause.
 Meanwhile, lower priority is placed on reactive methods of controlling damage after an incident has occurred.
 Specifically, the Risk Control Hierarchy ranks the most effective to least effective ways to reduce risk as follows: